ibranova/Customer_Churn-analysis-Power-BI/README.md

 ## 📝 Project Overview

 For subscription-based businesses, reducing customer churn is a top priority.
-In this Power BI case study, I analyze a dataset from an example telecom company called **Databel** to identify key patterns and actionable insights that can help reduce churn and improve customer retention.
+In this Power BI case study, I analyze a dataset from an example telecom company called **NovaData** to identify key patterns and actionable insights that can help reduce churn and improve customer retention.

 ---